ohler55/wabur/tutorial/lesson-1/README.md

 This controller exposes all possible methods expected in a WAB::Controller subclass, as public methods.
-Since those methods are private in the superclass, they need to be redefined as public methods to enable the concerned functionality.
+Since those methods are private in the super-class, they need to be redefined as public methods to enable the concerned functionality.

-For example, if a controller is intented to provide only read-access, then just the `read` method would need to be exposed as a public method.
+For example, if a controller is intended to provide only read-access, then just the `read` method would need to be exposed as a public method.
 The remaining methods may remain private.